 A comfort zone is a wonderful place.
 But nothing ever grows there.

 We all like the odd word of appreciation for our work.
-Yet praise when it does come your way, is seldom genuine, and very often false.
-That is applicable to the majority of comments found on the internet.
+Yet praise when it does come your way, is seldom genuine, and is very often false.
+That applies to the majority of comments found on the internet.
 Constantly receiving false praise will create a sense of complacency in your photography, that will make your work stagnate.
 Eventually you become reluctant to experiment or try different work.
-Becoming resistant to change what you see as your winning formula, for the fear of failure.
+You Become resistant to change what you see as your winning formula, for the fear of failure.
 The temptation amongst photographers, when they hit on a successful type of image, is too keep repeating it.

 Don’t be repressed in your work, dare to experiment, consider any urge, if in a new direction all the better.